riccardo-franchi/infotreno-cli/README.md

 Currently station data is hardcoded, and only works with the Savona-Ventimiglia railway line.

+With command "track", it is possible to track a train and retrieve information on its delay.

 Viaggiatreno API documentation:
 - https://github.com/roughconsensusandrunningcode/TrainMonitor/wiki/API-del-sistema-Viaggiatreno
 - https://github.com/sabas/trenitalia.